Mary Gage Day

 Mary Gage Day (née, Gage; June 20, 1857 – March 7, 1935) was an American physician and medical writer.
 Day published several papers on Locoweed, including two articles in the New York Medical Journal, from which the definition of "Loco Disease" was created in Frank Pierce Foster's New Medical Dictionary.
-She died in 1935.

 Early life and education

 Mary Gage was born June 20, 1857, in Worcester, New York.
 She was the daughter of Henry Van Tassell and Lucy Ann (Grover) Gage, grand-daughter of Abraham Gage.
 She was the seventh of nine children, one of her brothers being professor Simon Henry Gage of Cornell University.
 Her ancestors were British and Dutch.